MatMaul/pynetgear/README.md

 pyNetgear
 ==============

-pyNetgear provides an API for your Netgear router.
-It uses the SOAP-api on modern Netgear routers.
-It is built by reverse engineering the requests made by the (NETGEAR Genie app)[https://play.google.com/store/apps/details?id=com.dragonflow] to the SOAP-api of the router.
+pyNetgear provides an easy to use Python API to control your Netgear router.
+It uses the SOAP-api on modern Netgear routers to communicate.
+It is built by reverse engineering the requests made by the [NETGEAR Genie app](https://play.google.com/store/apps/details?id=com.dragonflow).

 It currently supports the following operations: